Takoma/Langley Crossroads Development Authority

 Planning & Zoning: The CDA served on M-NCPPC’s East Silver Spring Master Plan Advisory Committee (2000), and Takoma/Langley Crossroads Sector Plan Advisory Committee (2010).
 The latter plan was approved by the Montgomery County Council in 2012, which passed a sectional map amendment that formalized the new mixed-use CR (commercial/residential) zoning.

 Crossroads Farmers Market: The CDA has sponsored the farmers market since it opened in 2009.
 The market pioneered the use of Fresh Checks, script that increase WIC and other food subsidies, increasing the ability of low-income shoppers to purchase fresh, locally grown fruits and vegetables at the market.
-The market operates every Wednesday from 11am-3pm, May-December, on Anne Street at University Boulevard (across from RiteAid).
+The market operates every Wednesday from 11am-3pm, May-December, on Anne Street at University Boulevard.

-Purple Line: The CDA has supported the Maryland Transit Administration’s Purple Line light rail project from the beginning, and as it awaits federal approval.
-The Takoma/Langley Crossroads station will serve thousands of local residents who rely on public transit.
-MTA has estimated that 74,000 passengers will use the Purple Line daily in 2025.
+Purple Line: The Takoma/Langley Crossroads station will serve thousands of local residents who rely on public transit.
+MTA has estimated that 74,000 passengers will use the Purple Line daily in 2027.